ycpcs/cs330-fall2020/syllabus.md

 **Important**: As mentioned above in the **Grades** section, you must make a good faith effort to complete all of the homework assignments in order to receive a passing grade for the course.

-Programs will be graded based on the following criteria:
+Programming Assignments will be graded based on the following criteria:

-> 4: **Superior.** The program extends the basic requirements significantly by implementing additional graphical features covered in the text and other resources.
+> 4: **Superior.** The program extends the basic requirements significantly by implementing additional features covered in the text and other resources.
 >
 > 3-3.5: **Good.** The program goes beyond the basic requirements by embellishing the final output using techniques discussed in class.
 >